andersonpem/go-blackjack/README.md

 Maybe we can add some currency to the game to give a sense of loss.
 We all know how humans are susceptible to the "loss aversion" phenomenom.
 Why not playing with that a bit? :)

+Double down would be an interesting ability to explore too.

 ## Licensing

 This code is for educational purposes only.
 MIT licensed.
 Do not take this as a production-ready code.